 Democratic leaders, needing a two-thirds vote to avoid a court challenge to their newly drawn lines in 2001, brokered a deal with Republicans to protect incumbents, leaving virtually all seats unassailable.

 "If they had drawn more competitive seats," said Jack Pitney, a political science professor at Claremont McKenna College, "a real tidal wave might wipe out Republicans.
-But Democrats worried that with competitive seats, their majorities might shrink.
-It turns out those lines now may prevent them from building majorities as large as they might have."

 Also, with California considered a solidly blue state, said GOP consultant Matt Rexroad, it's unlikely